andrew/ultimate-awesome/README.md

 - [awesomeproductmanager](https://github.com/rahuljanagouda/awesomeproductmanager) - Awesome Product Manager.
 - [awesome](https://github.com/rarchk/awesome) - Some of the Awesome Lists that I follow .
 - [awesome-everyday-ai-tools](https://github.com/rdagumampan/awesome-everyday-ai-tools) - A collection of awesome AI tools for everyday life.
-- [awesome-grok-connectors](https://github.com/rdmgator12/awesome-grok-connectors) - A directory of the publicly documented connectors in xAI's Grok — 14 integrations plus Bring Your Own MCP, organized by category with descriptions and use cases.
 - [awesome-lovable-connectors](https://github.com/rdmgator12/awesome-lovable-connectors) - A curated directory of every connector available across Lovable's two integration surfaces — App Connectors (runtime) and Chat Connectors (MCP, build-time).
 - [awesome-microsoft-copilot-connectors](https://github.com/rdmgator12/awesome-microsoft-copilot-connectors) - Community-maintained directory of every Microsoft 365 Copilot connector — 134 services, Microsoft-built + partner-built, weekly sweeps.
 Not affiliated with Microsoft.
 - [awesome-mistral-connectors](https://github.com/rdmgator12/awesome-mistral-connectors) - A curated directory of Mistral Le Chat connectors and integrations — organized by category with descriptions and use cases.
 - [Gemini-Awesome-List-](https://github.com/rdmgator12/Gemini-Awesome-List-) - A curated directory of every extension and connected app across Gemini's two integration surfaces — consumer Connected Apps + Gemini CLI Extensions — organized by category with descriptions and use cases.
-- [Perplexity-Connectors-awesome-list-](https://github.com/rdmgator12/Perplexity-Connectors-awesome-list-) - A curated directory of every connector in Perplexity's Computer integration surface — organized by category with descriptions and use cases.
 - [awesome-ipi-defense](https://github.com/rem1l/awesome-ipi-defense) - A curated list of prompt injection defense papers with D1-D6 taxonomy for LLMs and AI agents.
 - [boat-tech-directory](https://github.com/rhizomatics/boat-tech-directory) - Awesome List format for boat software, hardware and data with focus on open source and standards.
 - [awesome-links](https://github.com/rinotc/awesome-links) - 勉強していて参考になったURL集.